 CHER Advisory Board:

-Hartford residents: Haben Abraham, Mary Cockram, Michelle Dukes-Beach, Stacey Lopez, Linda Martinez
+Hartford residents: Haben Abraham, Mary Cockram, Michelle Dukes-Beach, Linda Martinez, Logan Singerman

-Trinity faculty and staff: Dina Anselmi, Aidalí (Lay) Aponte-Avilés, Laura Holt, Rebecca Pappas, David Tatem, Jim Trostle (Spring 2020)
+Trinity faculty and staff: Dina Anselmi, Aidalí (Lai) Aponte-Avilés, Laura Holt, Rebecca Pappas, David Tatem, Carol Darr

-CHER program leaders: Joe Barber, Robert Cotto Jr., Carlos Espinosa, Erica Crowley
+CHER program leaders: Joe Barber, Robert Cotto Jr., Carlos Espinosa, Erica Crowley, Gabby Nelson

 The CHER Advisory Board consists of Hartford residents, Trinity faculty & staff, and CHER program leaders, selected by the Director in consultation with other board members, to serve for a one-year term.
 Members provide feedback about current efforts and offer guidance on future directions.
 We meet for approximately one hour about four times per year.
 Members who are not Trinity employees may request $100 per meeting in compensation for their time to prepare and participate, payable either to the individual or their employer.

 At least one week prior to each advisory board meeting, the Director will distribute an agenda with items to review and discuss (such as recent reports), items requiring a decision (such as proposed initiatives or major budgetary/personnel changes), future directions to consider, and the date/time of the next meeting.